corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

     On top of that, if the hash map is your bottleneck, you're doing pretty well already.
     If you need anything faster, there are plenty of great external crates like [indexmap](https://github.com/indexmap-rs/indexmap) for insertion-order preservation and [dashmap](https://github.com/xacrimon/dashmap) for concurrent access.

+    As I said, nothing earth-shaking, but I think it's worth mentioning that there are better alternatives to `BTreeMap` out there in the ecosystem.
     </details>

 ## Path Handling